-- US Dependencies including:
+- US Virgin Islands

-Fortrade supports 15 different languages on its platforms.
-The website is available in:
+Fortrade supports 15 languages on its platform:

 Fortrade Trading Products

-Fortrade offers customers CFD trading in over 300 instruments grouped into nine categories: forex, cryptocurrencies, stock CFDs, index CFDs, precious metals, energy products, agricultural products, US Treasuries and ETFs.
+Fortrade offers customers CFD trading in over 300 instruments grouped into nine categories: forex, cryptocurrencies, stock CFDs, index CFDs, precious metals, energy products, agricultural products, US treasuries, and ETFs.

-- ASX 200
+- Australia 200